When life seems overwhelming or without meaning

 Harry Dowling

-The movement that broke away from Freudian Psychoanalysis and formed around Alfred Adler took the title of Individual Psychology.
+The movement that broke away from Freudian Psychoanalysis and formed around Alfred Adler in Vienna took the title of Individual Psychology.
 Instead of seeing the person as the product of drives or instincts, or as being constituted from distinct and warring elements (id, ego etcetera), the Adlerian sees the personality as a self-creating unity, taking a view of the world and striving for a position within that view.
 The personality can reinterpret itself and the world and thereby forge itself anew.
 This essentially optimistic and positive view of human nature and human potential is a fundamental distinguishing feature of the Adlerian approach.

 Helpful books by Adlerians